oracle/oracle-database-operator/docs/sharding/provisioning/system_sharding/ssharding_provisioning_with_notification_using_oci_notification.md

-# Provisioning Oracle Sharded Database with System-Managed Sharding and send Notification using OCI Notification Service
+# Provisioning Oracle Globally Distributed Database with System-Managed Sharding and send Notification using OCI Notification Service

 **IMPORTANT:** Make sure you have completed the steps for [Prerequsites for Running Oracle Sharding Database Controller](../../README.md#prerequsites-for-running-oracle-sharding-database-controller) before using Oracle Sharding Controller.

-This use case demonstrates how to use a notification service like OCI Notification service to send an email notification when a particular operation is completed on an Oracle Database sharding topology provisioned using the Oracle Database sharding controller.
+This use case demonstrates how to use a notification service like OCI Notification service to send an email notification when a particular operation is completed on an Oracle Globally Distributed Database topology provisioned using the Oracle Database sharding controller.

 This example uses `ssharding_shard_prov_send_notification.yaml` to provision an Oracle Database sharding topology using Oracle Sharding controller with:

 * Primary GSM Pods `gsm1` and standby GSM Pod `gsm2`
-* Three sharding Pods: `shard1`, `shard2` and `shard3`
+* Three Shard Database Pods: `shard1`, `shard2` and `shard3`
 * One Catalog Pod: `catalog`
 * Namespace: `shns`
 * Database Cloning from the `BLOCK VOLUME FULL BACKUP` of the Persistent Volume that has the Database Gold Image created earlier.